xmatters/pyxmatters/README.md

 The pyxmatters package provides a rest api interface with xMatters.
 There are also file reading capabilities to assist with synchronizing data.

 ## Install, Upgrades, and use of pyxmatters
 It is **strongly** recommended to install the pyxmatters package locally from GitHub.
-The direct pip installation documented below will install locally, but for ease of management place the `xmatters` directory in the working source folder for your script.
+The direct pip installation documented below will install locally, but for ease of management place the `xmatters` directory in the working source folder of your script.

-To Install, navigate to the terminal and enter:
+To Install via pip, navigate to the terminal and enter:
 * `pip3 install pyxmatters`

-To Upgrade, navigate to terminal and enter:
+To Upgrade via pip, navigate to terminal and enter:
 * `sudo pip3 install --upgrade --force-reinstall pyxmatters`

 ## Overview of the pyxmatters package